rcbensley/mariadb/kvdb/README.md

-Psst, hey, kid.
-Got dictionaries?
+Psst, hey, kid, got some dictionaries?

 Wanna store those dictionaries?

-Check it out, I got a Key Value Database, or kvdb.
+Check it out, a Key Value Database, or kvdb, in Python.

+We can:
 * Store dictionaries.
 * Retrieve dictionaries.
 * Update dictionaries.